 In one episode of Sushi Pack, Wasabi and the Mayor swap brains, thanks to some sea-unicorn dust.
 At first both are ecstatic, since the Mayor gets to be a hero like he always wanted, and Wasabi gets to actually go through with the Mayor's campaign promises, but both soon learn that being each other is harder than they thought.

 Parodied wonderfully on American Dad!.
 In the "Rough Trade" episode, Stan and Roger get into an argument over whose life is easier, and end up both saying "I wish we could trade places!" while touching an Incan bowl that supposedly grants wishes.
-At that moment, the lights began flashing and a strange moan is heard...it turns out to be Klaus, playing with the light switch and making funny noises.
+At that moment, the lights began flashing and a strange moan is heard... and it turns out to be Klaus, playing with the light switch and making funny noises.
 Nothing magical happens, but the two decide to trade lives anyway.

 Klaus later says that "if that had been a real wish-granting bowl, it would be in the back seat of a Ferrari driven by a 600-year-old Incan on his way to his job as Jessica Alba's G-string."

 Played straight many seasons later in the episode titled "Da Flippity Flop".
 Stan and Klaus trade bodies using CIA technology.